kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics2.rst

             <variable name="runs" units="dimensionless" />
             <math>
               <!-- This statement sets DickTheDog's score to 0 for all time.
-                  He's a dog.
-He can't use a cricket bat. -->
+                  He's a dog: potentially a good outfielder, but a terrible batsman. -->
               <apply><eq/>
                 <ci>runs</ci>
                 <cn cellml:units="dimensionless">0</cn>